-OBELISKS - On the South Head Peninsula - seer Navigation Markers and the South Head Road.
+OBELISKS.
+On the South Head Peninsula - see Navigation Markers and the South Head Road.

-ODDFELLOWS' HALL - No. 38 Queen St, Woollahra.
-Initiated by the 'Loyal Rose of Denmark, No 39 Lodge of the Manchester United Independent Order of Oddfellows', it was built in 1870 (HILLY) and restored in the 1970's by Leo and Ann Schofield.
+ODDFELLOWS HALL - No. 38 Queen St, Woollahra.
+Initiated by the 'Loyal Rose of Denmark, No 39 Lodge of the Manchester United Independent Order of Oddfellows', it was designed by architect John Frederick Hilly and built in 1870.
+It was restored in the 1970's by Leo and Ann Schofield.

-ORME - No 5 Marathon Avenue, Darling Point.
-The building was established in 1875 and was substantially remodelled in the 1930s (JOSLING AND GILLING), now a mix of Gothic and Mediterranean Villa styling.
+ORME - No. 5 Marathon Avenue, Darling Point.
+The building was established in 1875 and was substantially remodelled in the 1930s to the design of architects Josling and Gilling.
+It is now a mix of Gothic and Mediterranean Villa styles.

 ORMONDE LODGE - No. 4 Underwood Street, Paddington.
-In the depression of the 1840's, Robert Cooper, having overspeculated, had to move out of Juniper Hall and into a cottage (Ormonde Lodge) on this site - part of the original cottage can be seen in the entrance vestibule.
+In the depression of the 1840's, Robert Cooper, having overspeculated, was forced to move out of Juniper Hall and into a cottage (Ormonde Lodge) on this site - part of the original cottage can be seen in the entrance vestibule.

 A road of types existed to the South Head from as early as 1803, but in 1811 a new road was formed by a party of soldiers.
 A stone obelisk at Robertson Park, Watsons Bay marks the date of its completion.
 The Sydney Gazette, writing of the new road in May 1811, accurately foresaw that it would become a fashionable drive.
 A year later, the same source referred to the roadway as a 'beautiful avenue of recreation, either as a pleasant ride or promenade' which had been carved out of 'a wild and almost impenetrable scrub.'